 Many utilities, governments, communities, and families have experienced the loss of electricity, often for extended periods of time, but few have experienced the loss of communications that took place, for example, in New York City during the Northeast Blackout in 2003, or in Puerto Rico in 2017, following Hurricane Maria.
 Water systems must have assured communications to coordinate sysops across their extensive footprint.
 And, they need to have a better means than that which one water plant was forced to use following Hurricane Maria – runners between the treatment plant and storage facility to coordinate pumping operations supported by emergency power units.

 Situation awareness, operational control, and coordination will atrophy first and then die.
 Manual operations – the fallback to loss of SCADA and ICS, simply cannot work, leading to mission failure and loss of vital water services required to provide water for drinking and for firefighting.
-Communications would be especially vital to successfully black start a shut-down grid, where coordination between the water utility and electric utility must be orchestrated carefully to ensure that the loads the water utility provides enable the electric utility to furnish and maintain the quality of service that the large Water Sector electrical machines require to safely operate.
+Communications would be especially vital to successfully black start a shut-down grid, where coordination between the water utility and electric utility must be orchestrated carefully to ensure that the loads the water utility provides enable the electric utility to flourish and maintain the quality of service that the large water sector electrical machines require to safely operate.

-A sound and complete Communications Annex to Emergency Response Plans should assume a total loss of cell service and address the complete requirements for running a radio-based network, internally and with other stakeholders.
-Frequent radio exercises should be conducted to improve operational capabilities and to identify and address issues such as frequencies for communicating with the supporting electric utility, suppliers, community leaders, and the public.
+A sound and complete Communications Annex to Emergency Response Plans should assume a total loss of cell service and address the requirements for running a radio-based network, internally and with other stakeholders.
+Frequent radio training exercises should be conducted to improve operational capabilities and to identify and address issues such as frequencies for communicating with the supporting electric utility, suppliers, community leaders, and the public.

 Like electricity, the Water Sector is vitally dependent on communications to continue its mission on behalf of the communities and people it serves.